cristianmeelo/organo/README-EN.md

 To open and run the project, run `npm i` to install the dependencies and `npm start` to start the project.

 Then go to <a href="http://localhost:3000/">http://localhost:3000/</a> in your browser.

+- **Create Team** : To create a team, fill in the name, choose a color for the team and click on `Create a new Team`, when you have a collaborator added, it will be displayed;
+- **Change Team Color** : To change the color of a team, just use the `picker-color` positioned at the top right of the team section.
+- **Create Collaborator** : To create a collaborator, fill in the name, position, enter an image address and choose a team for the collaborator;
+- **Delete Collaborator** : To delete a collaborator, click on the icon represented by an X on the upper border of the collaborator's card, he will be automatically removed from the team and excluded from the platform;
+- **Favorite Collaborator** : To favorite a collaborator, click on the icon represented by a heart just below the collaborator's job description on your card.

 ## 📚 More tutorial information